B-1/B-2

 B-1/B-2 Nonimmigrant Visa for Temporary Visitors for Business and Pleasure

 Short-term visitors may enter the United States in business or tourist status.
-This visa does not allow for employment or study.
+This visa does not allow for paid or unpaid employment or study.

 • B-1 is for temporary business visitors (e.g., attending meetings/conferences, or negotiating contracts).